 Key points about Zika virus

-- Many countries including parts of the continental U.S. have been identified as areas with risk of Zika virus infections.
-Since 2016, the number of cases reported from Latin America and the Caribbean have fallen dramatically.
-However, transmission in these areas continues.
+- Many countries and parts of the continental U.S. have been identified as areas of possible Zika virus transmission.
+Since 2016, the number of cases reported from Latin America and the Caribbean has fallen dramatically.

 - Zika can be spread through mosquito bites, from mother to child, via unprotected sexual contact, or through blood transfusion or laboratory exposure.